 - Minutes of meetings in sufficient detail to show attendance; actions taken; vote on these actions for, against, and abstaining; basis for requiring changes in or disapproving research; and a written summary of the discussion of controverted issues and their resolution;

 - Records of continuing review activities if applicable to a study;

 - A list of IRB members as well as a copy of each member's professional vita; and

 V. Roles and Responsibilities

-The Vice Chancellor for Research and Economic Development is responsible for overseeing the implementation of this policy and delegation of responsibilities.
+The Vice Chancellor for Research is responsible for overseeing the implementation of this policy and delegation of responsibilities.
 It shall be the responsibility of the Office of Research Compliance to provide administrative support for the IRB and to keep it advised of current regulations governing Research with Human Subjects.

 - Initially approved August 21, 1981

 - Revised August 28, 1995

 - Revised January 8, 2019

 Responsible Office: Academic Affairs